Lord-Turmoil/spendit/api/README.md

 - MYSQL_PORT
 - MYSQL_DATABASE (optional)

-Then, specify the domain of the front end app.
+Then, specify the domain of the front end app and the domain for Cookies.

+- APP_DOMAIN
-- DOMAIN
+- COOKIES_DOMAIN

 Finally, your 32 character JWT secret key.